Ido

-Ido (/ˈiːdoʊ/) is a constructed language derived from a reformed version of Esperanto, and designed similarly with the goal of being a universal second language for people of diverse languages.
+Ido (/ˈiːdoʊ/) is a constructed language derived from a reformed version of Esperanto, and designed similarly with the goal of being an international auxiliary language (or universal second language) for people of diverse languages.
 To function as an effective international auxiliary language, Ido was designed specifically to be grammatically, orthographically, and lexicographically regular (and, above all, easy to learn and use).
 It is the most successful of the many Esperanto derivatives, known as Esperantidoj.

-Ido was created in 1907 due to a desire to reform the perceived flaws of Esperanto, a language that had been created 20 years earlier to facilitate international communication.
+Ido was created in 1907 out of a desire to reform the perceived flaws of Esperanto, a language that had been created 20 years earlier to facilitate international communication.
 The name comes from the Esperanto word ido, meaning "offspring", since the language is a derivative of Esperanto.
 After its inception, Ido was endorsed by some of the Esperanto community.
 A setback occurred with the sudden death in 1914 of one of its most influential proponents, Louis Couturat.
-In 1928, promoter Otto Jespersen quit the movement for his own language Novial.
+In 1928, the Ido promoter Otto Jespersen quit the movement for his own language Novial.

 The popularity of Ido decreased for two reasons: the emergence of further schisms developing from competing reform projects, and a general lack of awareness of Ido as a candidate for an international language.
 It was not until the spread of the Internet that it began to regain popularity.

 Ido uses the same 26 letters as the English (Latin) alphabet, with no diacritics.
 It draws its vocabulary from English, French, German, Italian, Latin, Russian, Spanish and Portuguese, and is largely intelligible to those who have studied Esperanto.

 Several works of literature have been translated into Ido, including The Little Prince, the Book of Psalms, and the Gospel of Luke.
 As of the year 2000, there were approximately 100–200 Ido speakers in the world.
-As of 2022, Ido has 26 speakers in Finland, according to Statistics Finland.
+Newer statistics place the number of speakers around 1000-5000.
+As of 2024, 25 individuals in Finland recorded Ido as their native language, according to Statistics Finland.